-Artificial intelligence (AI) is a hot topic in many industries today.
+Artificial intelligence is a hot topic in many industries today.
 The promise of AI is that it can automate many complex and redundant human tasks, allowing companies to free up human capital for more productive uses and reduce costs.
-Many industries from automobiles (Tesla) to entertainment (Netflix) to financial services (Betterment) are successfully leveraging AI in commercial products today.
+Many industries from automobiles (Tesla) to entertainment (Netflix) to financial services (Betterment) are successfully leveraging this technology in commercial products today.
 In the insurance sector, several companies have started to use AI for sales automation, underwriting, and even claims processing.
 But can AI be trusted for such mission critical customer-touching functions?
 In a word – absolutely!

 What makes the insurance industry so adaptable to AI is its deep dependency on data for core business processes.
 Carriers have long used data to identify and target new customers, quantify customer risks to underwrite new policies, and assess and settle claims.
 These processes also produce vast streams of data that can be analyzed to identify patterns and make future predictions – perfect candidates for AI automation.
 Several early initiatives are yielding incredible results.